chocobearz/reversi/README.md

  depths.
 When there are few valid play spaces the search is much quicker than if there are several as it needs to complete the full tree search at the given depth belonging to every one of the nodes.
-This is why we see what appears to be a linear increase in figure 7. rather than exponential as we would expect over an increased number of experiments.
-Once we reach 50 playouts we can see a range in the time to make a play choice anywhere from 0.09 seconds per play to over 100 seconds per play in Julia and similar ranges in python, although the fastest in Python in over 1 second.
+This is why we see what appears to be a linear increase in rather than exponential as we would expect over an increased number of experiments.
+Once we reach 50 playouts we can see a range in the time to make a play choice anywhere from 0.09 seconds per play to over 100 seconds per play in Julia and similar ranges in Python, although the fastest in Python in over 1 second.

-As a future improvement to the reversi AI it could be beneficial to create a cut off time, or conditional where if the number of valid play spaces is large, the depth is reduced.
+As a future improvement to the Reversi AI it could be beneficial to create a cut off time, or conditional where if the number of valid play spaces is large, the depth is reduced.
 As such we would be able to increase the base depth in Julia beyond 7.
-Running tests at a consistent depth of 9 some games were played quickly with playtime's of close to one second, however, it was easy for the game to be caught up in a large search tree and take over 500 seconds for or more, which is unfeasible for our game.
-A depth of 5 was chosen for our main implementation, at this depth plays remain consistently under the 5 second limit.
+Running tests at a consistent depth of 9 some games were played quickly with playtime's of close to one second, however, it was easy for the game to be caught up in a large search tree and take over 500 seconds, which is unfeasible for our game.
+A depth of 5 was chosen for our main implementation, since at this depth plays remain consistently under the 5 second limit.

 In order to make efficient use of time these tests were done by running the AI